loshz/rpi-k8s/README.md

 A set of scripts for provisioning and running Kubernetes on a Raspberry Pi cluster.

+> **WARNING:** As this cluster is intended to run locally, certain security aspects have been ignored.
+This setup is NOT intended to be ran in a production environment!

 - [scripts](scripts): scripts for provisioning nodes.
 - [spec](spec): all Kubernetes related yaml.